HariSekhon/Knowledge-Base/ci-cd.md

   - uses a single yaml, not as flexible as GitHub Actions
   - poor API
   - do not use this unless your company forces you to
-- [GitLab CI](https://docs.gitlab.com/ee/ci/) - the second best repo provider drops to 3rd place for CI/CD
+- [GitLab CI](https://docs.gitlab.com/ee/ci/) - the second-best repo provider drops to 3rd place for CI/CD
   - uses a single yaml, not as flexible as GitHub Actions
   - good API and documentation
   - lacks GitHub Actions marketplace